 We use CMake, so it is possible to port MySQL to all modern systems that have a C++ compiler and a working implementation of POSIX threads.
 (Thread support is needed for the server.
 To compile only the client code, the only requirement is a C++ compiler.)

-MySQL has been reported to compile successfully on the following combinations of operating system and thread package.
+MySQL has been reported to compile successfully on the following systems:

-FreeBSD 5.x and up with native threads.
-See Section 2.8, “Installing MySQL on FreeBSD”.
+FreeBSD 5.x and up.
+See Section 2.9, “Installing MySQL on FreeBSD”.

 Linux.
 Builds on all recent Linux distributions based on the 2.6 kernel.
 See Section 2.5, “Installing MySQL on Linux”.

 Mac OS X. See Section 2.4, “Installing MySQL on Mac OS X”.

 Solaris 2.8 on SPARC and x86.
 See Section 2.7, “Installing MySQL on Solaris and OpenSolaris”.

 Microsoft Windows.
 See Section 2.3, “Installing MySQL on Microsoft Windows”.